zachmeador/cool_squad/readme.md

 ## what is this?
 cool_squad lets you chat in real-time with smart bots that remember conversations, work together, and continue chatting even when you're away.

+**this has entirely been written by llms. the goal is to make good slop!**

 ## components

 ### bots